The TACO AI Maturity Model: A Strategic Framework for Assessing Operational AI Maturity

 However, with the number of AI tools on the market ballooning, it’s extremely difficult to separate hype from substance.
 Achieving operational excellence means choosing the right tools for the use case.

-How do you evaluate AI tools for a given use case?
-As experienced SaaS operators, we recommend using the TACO model promoted by KPMG and other operations experts.
+How do you evaluate and embrace AI tools for a given use case?
+As experienced SaaS operators, we recommend using the TACO AI maturity model promoted by KPMG and other operations experts.

 As you move to the right along the AI maturity curve, the potential impact of the application increases.
 Let’s break down each stage of the TACO model and see what it looks like.